Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: CTA-North performance in the presence of clouds

-Given the nature of the Monte Carlo and RF methods, these differences may stem from simulations and analysis rather than from the models themselves as the difference between the models (in the wavelength range significant for Cherenkov telescopes) are negligible for altitudes below 7 km a.g.l. (figure \ref{fig:atmotrans}).
-The differences between atmospheric profiles are greater at higher altitudes, as there is intrinsically more absorption.
+Given the nature of MC and RF methods, these differences may stem from simulations and analysis rather than from the models themselves as the difference between the models (in the wavelength range significant for Cherenkov telescopes) are negligible for altitudes below 7 km a.g.l. (figure \ref{fig:atmotrans}).
+The differences between transmission profiles are greater at higher altitudes, as there is intrinsically more absorption.
 However, differences do not introduce any systematic errors as all data is processed in the same way.
 The deviations in the sensitivity may result from the differences in the effective areas\footnote{In general, the effective area is defined as the geometrical area around the telescope where a gamma-ray shower produces a trigger, folded with the gamma-ray efficiency of all the cuts applied in the analysis \cite{Aleksic:2016}.
 Detection efficiency is defined as a ratio of gamma-ray events that survived all cuts to the total number of simulated events. } and residual cosmic-ray background rates as well, as they are dependent on the quality cuts which are optimized to achieve the best sensitivity in each energy bin.
 The best sensitivity is achieved through large effective areas or low background, therefore, small fluctuations in the simulated data may result in large apparent fluctuations \cite{Bernloehr:2012}.

-Regarding the comparison of the differential sensitivity for a clear atmosphere and the atmosphere with clouds the ratio decreases with increasing altitude and transmission of the cloud.
-Differential sensitivity ratio as a function of energy for the subarray of 4 LSTs is presented in figure \ref{fig:subfigsLSTsdiff}.
-Low and dense clouds ($\leq7$ km a.g.l., $T\leq0.75$) have the most prominent effect.
-For example, in the case of clouds at 3 and 5 km a.g.l. and transmission $T = 0.50$, telescope sensitivity is decreased by $\approx$ 40\% at 40 GeV, becoming more stable at higher energies ($\lesssim$ 20\%).
+Regarding the comparison of the differential sensitivity for a clear atmosphere and the atmosphere with clouds, the differences in the sensitivity increase with decreasing altitude and transmission of the cloud.
+Low and dense clouds ($\leq7$ km a.g.l., $T\leq0.75$) have the most prominent effect of the different sensitivity of the subarray of 4 LSTs (figure \ref{fig:subfigsLSTsdiff}).
+For example, in the case of clouds at 3 and 5 km a.g.l. and transmission $T = 0.50$, telescope sensitivity is worse by $\approx$ 40\% at 40 GeV, becoming more stable at higher energies ($\lesssim$ 20\%).
 Clouds with transmission $T = 0.95$ seem to have a negligible ($\lesssim$ 5\%) effect on the performance regardless of their altitude.
-Clouds of intermediate transmission ($T = 0.90$ and $T = 0.80$) at energies above 100 GeV reduce sensitivity by $\lesssim$ 10\%
+Clouds of intermediate transmission ($T = 0.90$ and $T = 0.80$) at energies above 100 GeV spoil sensitivity by $\lesssim$ 10\%.